keithdoggett/spatial_stats/README.md

 This will run the tests.
 If they all pass, then your environment is setup correctly.

-Note: You need to have GEOS installed and linked to RGeo in order for the tests to work properly.
+Note: It is recommended to have GEOS installed and linked to RGeo.
 You can test this by running the following:

 ```
 cd test/dummy